SAS Code Optimization and Performance: Best Practices and Use Cases for Developers

 5.2.
 Use Indexes

-Create indexes to speed up searches across large data sets:
+Create indexes to speed up searches in large datasets:

 6. Improve Portability

-Configure libraries with relative paths to facilitate the use of the code in different environments:
+Set libraries with relative paths to facilitate code use in different environments:

 6.2.
 Avoid Environment Dependencies

-Include in your code necessary settings such as regional options:
+Include necessary configurations in your code such as regional options:

-• Use a standard format for comments and headings.
+- Use a standard format for comments and headers.

 8. Use Cases: Applying Best Practices in SAS

-When you're working with large volumes of data, best practices help you quickly identify and correct errors.
-For example, using descriptive names in variables makes it easier to track the flow of data, while macros allow you to automate repetitive tasks such as the attribution of missing values.
+When working with large volumes of data, best practices help identify and correct errors quickly.
+For example, using descriptive variable names facilitates tracking the data flow, while macros allow automating repetitive tasks such as imputing missing values.

 8.2.
 Automated Reports

-In projects where reports are generated on a recurring basis, macros are key to parameterizing processes.
-In addition, the clear organization of the code ensures that any changes to the requirements are easy to implement without affecting other components.
+In projects where reports are generated recurrently, macros are key to parameterizing processes.
+Additionally, clear code organization ensures that any changes in requirements are easy to implement without affecting other components.